fran2410/AI-Open-Science/README.md

 If you move any files produced by the scripts or set the output folder to `/out`, you will be able to see them in your current directory in the `/out` folder.

 # USAGE
+You can use any folder to store the PDFs to be processed and any other to extract the results.
+They don’t have to be specifically named `paper`, `data`, or `results`; you just need to specify them when running the commands.
 ## Using GROBID for XML Extraction
 To extract structured XML data from PDFs using [GROBID](https://github.com/kermitt2/grobid), follow these steps: